mcamathleague/mcamathleague.github.io/register.md

 permalink: /mcamc/register/
 ---
 ## MCAMC Registration
+#### -> **Please note that registration confirmation and payment information will be sent out after the registration window ends.
+Please do not pay until you receive this information!** <-
 ### I am registering as a/an...
 <div style="text-align: center">
 <span class="reg-choice" id="reg0" onclick="reg(0)"> ... individual. </span>